 Hopsack wool is a worsted commonly used for warm-weather blazers.
 Hopsack is a basketweave and is open and very breathable.
 Roger Moore’s double-breasted blazer in The Man with the Golden Gun and single-breasted blazers in The Spy Who Loved Me, Moonraker and A View to a Kill are hopsack.

 Doeskin makes for the ideal cool-weather blazer.
 It’s a densely napped flannel woolen with a sheen, not the skin from a deer.
 It is woven in an even twill weave like serge, but the weave is traditionally not visible through the thick nap.
-Sean Connery’s three blazers in Dr. No, Thunderball and Diamonds Are Forever appear to be doeskin, even though he wears two of them in tropical locales.
+Sean Connery’s three blazers in Dr. No, Thunderball and Diamonds Are Forever may be doeskin, even though he wears two of them in tropical locales.
 Roger Moore’s double-breasted blazer in Moonraker also appears to be doeskin.
 George Lazenby’s blazer in On Her Majesty’s Secret Service is likely doeskin as well.

 Other cloths can make excellent blazers.
 A soft, thick cashmere is excellent in cold weather whilst silk and linen are exceptional in warmer weather.
 Plain-weave worsteds can work for blazers but are not as good of a choice for a blazer because they don’t have much character or interest.